jiangao1/saucedemo/README.md

 > git clone https://github.com/linuxkidvoid/saucedemo.git

 **Install packages:**
-Type below command from the root of the folder
+Type below commands from the root of the folder
 > npm install
+> npx cypress install

 **Run in cypress GUI:**
 Run command from root of the folder and select either all tests or an individual test to run.
 Note the npx is pre-bundled with npm, so it should be included with npm, should work right out of the box.